irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_02-Countering_Misinformation/Lesson_Plan-Counter-misinformation-disinformation/Counter-misinformation-disinformation-Advanced_Organizer.md

 1. _Ask students to implement their developed counter strategy using the techniques learned and present their findings to the class._ (15 minutes)
 2. _Rapdid fire questions to the students about their strategy and how they would react to different scenarios._ (5 minutes)
+- What would you do if the misinformation was being spread by a high ranking official?
+- What would you do if the misinformation was being spread by a foreign government?
+- What would you do if the misinformation was being spread by a foreign government and a high ranking official?
+- What would you do if your family was being targeted by the misinformation?
+- What would you do if the misinformation was being spread by a friend?

 | Time | ELM Phase         | Comment              |
 | ---- | ----------------- | -------------------- |